By Carla D. Bass, Colonel, USAF (Ret)

 My concluding recommendation to my audience: You spent years (and significant funds) establishing expertise in your chosen field.
 Now, spend a small fraction of that time to strengthen your writing skills to become more effective … and competitive … in that chosen field!

-Write to Influence! is available for pre-sale on Amazon and will be published on 3 Jan 2017.
+Write to Influence! is available on Amazon.